Kristina Persson

 Malaria is a major problem globally with many deaths every year.
 The disease is often caused by the parasite Plasmodium falciparum and it is spread by mosquitoes.
 Resistance against medications used is an increasing problem.
 If we can understand how immunity against malaria is formed, we can make a vaccine.
 You need to have malaria many times (and survive every time!) before immunity against the disease is reached.
 We have developed a new method to measure malaria-specific B-cells directly in peripheral blood, using flow cytometry, and we found that many of the B-cells are atypical which could help in explaining why it takes so long to become immune against malaria.
 To find out more about this, we also have ongoing studies of patients with malaria both in Sweden and in Uganda.
 We also have projects to investigate how the parasite can enter red blood cells, and which antibodies that are functional enough to stop this process.

-In the group there is one post-doc, three PhD students and one research engineer.
+In the group there is two PhD students, one post-doc and two research engineers.

 Expertise related to UN Sustainable Development Goals